QMeqGR/qm-maxima/README.txt

 1.2 Functions and Variables for qm
 ==================================

+First, let us begin with some basic constant definitions and show how to construct kets and bras.

  -- Variable: hbar
      Planck's constant divided by ‘2*%pi’.  ‘hbar’ is not given a